Mass Save Program Assessments

-The mass save program is an energy efficiency campaign that is sponsored by electric utilities and energy efficiency providers such as Revise Energy.
+The Mass Save program is an energy efficiency campaign that is sponsored by electric utilities and energy efficiency providers such as Revise.
 It benefits homeowners, renters, and business owners across Massachusetts.
-Mass save programs aim to help reduce your energy bills.
+Mass Save programs aim to help reduce your energy bills.

 How Can Mass Save Programs Help You?

-If you are always receiving high utility bills, a mass save program can definitely help you.
+If you are always receiving high utility bills, a Mass Save energy assessment can definitely help you.
 Here’s how: